Varieties of Chinese: Terminology

-The only varieties usually recognized as languages in their own right are Dungan and Taz.
-This is mostly due to political reasons as they are spoken in the former Soviet Union and are usually not written in Han characters but in Cyrillic.
-Dungan is in fact a variety of Mandarin, with high although asymmetric mutual intelligibility with Standard Mandarin.
-Various mixed languages, particularly those spoken by ethnic minorities, are also referred to as languages such as Tangwang, Wutun, and E. The Taiwanese Ministry of Education uses the terms "Minnan language" and "Taiwan Minnan language".

 Phonology

 The usual unit of analysis is the syllable, traditionally analysed as consisting of an initial consonant, a final and a tone.
 In general, southern varieties have fewer initial consonants than northern and central varieties, but more often preserve the Middle Chinese final consonants.
 Some varieties, such as Cantonese, Hokkien and Shanghainese, include syllabic nasals as independent syllables.

 Initials

-In the 42 varieties surveyed in the Great Dictionary of Modern Chinese Dialects, the number of initials (including a zero initial) ranges from 15 in some southern dialects to a high of 35 in Chongming dialect, spoken in Chongming Island, Shanghai.
+In the 42 varieties surveyed in the Great Dictionary of Modern Chinese Dialects, the number of initials (including a zero initial) ranges from 15 in some southern varieties to a high of 35 in Chongming dialect, spoken in Chongming Island, Shanghai.

 The initial system of the Fuzhou dialect of northern Fujian is a minimal example.
-With the exception of /ŋ/, which is often merged with the zero initial, the initials of this dialect are present in all Chinese varieties, although several varieties do not distinguish /n/ from /l/.
+With the exception of /ŋ/, which is often merged with the zero initial, the initials of this variety are present in all Chinese varieties, although several do not distinguish /n/ from /l/.
 However, most varieties have additional initials, due to a combination of innovations and retention of distinctions from Middle Chinese: